 Some don’t even try to apply for certain vacancies when experience is required, because they are convinced their application won’t be considered.

-“For a lot of companies this is certainly a missed opportunity,” says Asia Skifati, Senior Manager at Walters People.
+“For a lot of companies this is certainly a missed opportunity,” says Asia Skifati, Associate Director at Walters People.
 She explains why you should hire graduates and argues for a different approach when hiring new employees and not always let experience be the decisive factor.

 What relevant experience do graduates have?